Junior Secondary refers to the education of students in Years 7, 8 and 9. Here at PBC we strive for the best for our students in all areas.

 Junior Secondary at PBC is built around a caring, supportive environment enabling students a smooth transition into senior school.
 Students feel a sense of belonging and in such an environment strong teacher-student relationships are created.
 Shared decision-making and active participation along with a rigorous curriculum help to cultivate lifelong learners.

-Junior Secondary Electives Program allows students to select subjects that they study alongside core subjects, to explore their personal interests and sample, to help them decide if they would like to study in further depth as a senior.
+By the time students reach Year 9 select they can select two subjects from the elective offerings to explore their personal interests and to help them decide if they would like to study these in further depth as a senior.

 All lessons run for 70 minutes and each subject has three 70 minute lessons per week.

-Further information about the subjects and pathways available for study in the Junior Secondary can be found in the Junior Secondary Handbook (PDF,1MB)
+Further information about the subjects and pathways available for study in the Junior Secondary can be found in the Student Handbook (PDF,2MB)

 Year 9 Work Experience